 - To make sure the audience gets that a very short scene is taking place in the US, Toradora! briefly focuses the camera on the roommate of the central character of that scene, a busty grey-eyed blonde.

 - Axis Powers Hetalia is hit hard with this trope - justified, since the characters are supposed to be walking stereotypes.
-Every country (except Lithuania and Hungary) north of Austria is blonde, getting paler and paler until one hits the platinum blonde-haired Russia, Belarus, Ukraine, and the stark white-haired Iceland, which is Truth in Television since the percentages of blonds goes up the higher North you go, as shown by blond map of Europe◊.
+Every country (except Lithuania and Hungary) north of Austria is blonde, getting paler and paler until one hits the platinum blonde-haired Russia, Belarus, Finland, and the stark white-haired Iceland, which is exaggeration of Truth in Television since the percentages of blonds goes up the higher North you go, as shown by a blond map of Europe◊.
 And all of them, this time including Hungary and Lithuania, have blue, green, or purple eyes.
 Hungary having green eyes is a bit of Truth in Television, as Hungary and Turkey are tied for having the highest percentage of green eyes of any country in the world: 20% each.
 The North American twins are similarly blonde-haired and blue-eyed.
-All Asian, Middle Eastern, and Southern European nations have the brown/black scheme.

 - Some micronations avert this; Molossia (American micronation) has black hair.
 Hutt River and Wy (Australian micronations) have brown hair and brown eyes.
 Ladonia (Swedish micronation) is the first red-haired character.
 This might be a sign there will be less Phenotype Stereotype in the future.